somleng/freeswitch-config/docs/DEPLOYMENT.md

 See [CI DEPLOYMENT](https://github.com/dwilkie/twilreapi/blob/master/docs/CI_DEPLOYMENT.md)

+### Restarting Instances

+If you run into problems you can terminate your FreeSWITCH instance using the EC2 Web Console.
+Be sure *not* to release the Elastic IP.
+A new instance will be deployed and the Elastic IP should remain the same.

 ### FreeSwitch CLI

 In order to access the FreeSwitch CLI ssh into your instance, run the docker container which contains FreeSwitch in interactive mode with `/bin/bash`, then from within the container, run the `fs_cli` command specifying the host and password parameters.
 The host can be found by inspecting the running freeswitch instance's container.